vahidalvandi/v2ray-docker-compose/README.md

 #### VMESS Protocol

+It is the list of recommended applications to use the VMESS protocol.

 * [Nekoray](https://github.com/MatsuriDayo/nekoray/releases) for macOS, Windows, and Linux
 * [Qv2ray](https://qv2ray.net) for macOS, Windows, and Linux
 * [V2RayX](https://github.com/Cenmrev/V2RayX/releases) for macOS